 The protected reefs surrounding Benguerra Island and Bazaruto Island support dolphin, game fish and giant lobster.
 The shallow, crystal-clear waters offer spectacular snorkelling and diving, protected by the dazzling soft coral reefs.
 Thrill-seekers can experience the exhilaration of big game fishing, fighting marlin (between October and March) as well as barracuda, kingfish, tuna and sailfish.
 The archipelago is also one of the last remaining habitats of the endangered Dugong.
 This pale, voluptuous sea mammal is fabled to have made mariners believe in mermaids.

 On both Benguerra Island and Bazaruto Island a mosaic of forest, savanna and saltwater lakes sustains a diversity of flora and fauna.
 Birders will not be disappointed with over 125 species recorded.
 This includes the rare crab plover, olive bee-eater, green coucal, narina trogan and Paradise flycatchers.

-The Bazaruto Archipelago versus the Quirimbas?
+The Bazaruto Archipelago vs the Quirimbas?

-Choose the islands of Benguerra or Bazaruto if you:
+Choose Benguerra or Bazaruto Islands if you:

-Mozambique Beach Resorts on the mainland
+Mozambique Resorts on the mainland

 We have also included some mainland resorts under our Bazaruto island region, such as Dugong Beach Lodge and Villa Santorini.
 These offer some of the ambience of the islands at a lower price tag.
 But overall the experience is quite different with more focus on simple R&R and less on snorkeling and diving.